eeternalsadness/MS3CodingChallenge/README.md

     mvn install

-Copy dependency (the application makes use of xerial's sqlite-jdbc API):
+Copy dependency (the application makes use of xerial's sqlite-jdbc driver):

     mvn dependency:copy-dependencies